 Additional aspects come into play for multimode fibers.
 Here, the number of guided modes and their intensity profiles (and thus their overlap with the doped fiber core) can change substantially over the considered wavelength range.
 This can cause additional features in the apparent absorption spectrum, which would not be seen in the true absorption spectrum.
 Particularly interesting is the case of double-clad fibers, having a large number of low-loss cladding modes which can capture fluorescent light.
 For the modeling of such situations, one needs to deal with a large number of modes in the many wavelength bins.

 Some first results have been published in a conference paper (Betty Meng Zhang et al., “Fiber absorption measurement errors resulting from re-emission of radiation”, Advanced Solid State Lasers, OSA Technical Digest, paper AM5A.20).
-More results will probably soon be shown at another conference; a regular journal paper is also planned.
+More results were shown at the 7th EPS-QEOD Europhoton Conference, and in a research paper.

 Curiously, I am not aware of any earlier scientific literature addressing this issue.
 Although the large number of researchers has done such measurements, apparently nobody became aware of this problem, or at least nobody cared to publish about it.
 In case that we have overlooked something, you are welcome to tell me, and I will update the article accordingly.

 An interesting question is of course how to avoid the explained problem.